Workshop Summary

 Photo Gear:

-- Normal- , wide-angle, and telephoto- lenses, if you have them; a dedicated macro lens if you have one; no worries if your gear is minimal – I’m known to work all day with a single basic focal length.
+- Normal, wide-angle, macro, and telephoto lenses, if you have them; no worries if your gear is minimal – I’m known to work all day with a single basic focal length.

 - A sturdy tripod (Note: If you do not own a tripod, you will want one, but please contact me before purchasing one!
 You may also find this article “Tripod 101” by photographer Thom Hogan to be helpful.
 My advice is generally very similar to Thom’s)